-As we will find out in the new episode "Lost in Space", Roger's people ARE worse than him!
-His planet is even ruled by a evil emperor... sweet dreams tropers!
+As we find out in the episode "Lost in Space", Roger's people ARE worse than him!
+His planet is even ruled by an evil emperor.

 Of course, the emperor only went crazy due to Roger cheating on him, and most of his subjects were disgusted by him when Jeff revealed his underhandedness.

 If you think about this episode in retrospect to Roger's actions you start to wonder if maybe Roger is considered evil by his species standards and then possibly he's on earth because of that.

 That can be surmised with the aforementioned episode.
 At the same time, it can be seen as a case of Even Evil Has Standards, as they were just as disgusted the emperor for being underhanded.

 American Dad is more or less Family Guy with continuity.
 This brings a lot of the side jokes into fridge horror territory, as usually in Family Guy these jokes are intended to be one-off and have no inherent consequences.
 On this show, they do.

 Stevearino was a clone of Steve which Stan raised exclusively.
 He becomes a cat-murdering psychopath.
 The troubling part is, Stan was raising Stevearino to be exactly like him, meaning...

 Not necessarily, people can respond differently to the same acts.
 Adding to that, Stevarino may also have Steve's memories, and is breaking over such a shift in his lifestyle.